God Makes Beautiful Things, New Year, Fresh Starts

-When in the immediacy or even long duration of a situation, the revelation of the purpose may take time?
-We can go to those around us, a parent, friend even a leader or confidant, and this is okay, but why not go to the ultimate teacher and healer of all circumstance?
-There is perfection in no other source while finding fellowship and compassion are likely, amongst, like yokes, there is but one whose likeness we seek.
-In the knowing, that to go all in and broken to our Father with all circumstance, will allow for an inner peace and immediate cleansing.
+When in the immediacy or prolonged duration of a situation, it reveals the purpose may take time?
+We can confide in a parent, a friend, also a teacher, but why not go to the ultimate healer of all circumstance?
+There is perfection in no other source while finding fellowship and compassion are likely, amongst, like yokes, but one whose likeness we seek.
+Knowing that we can go all in and broken to our Father allows for inner peace and immediate cleansing.

 So, we come upon a new batch of pure milk and pour it in on top of the lesser amount left in the container.
 Perhaps we were trying to save space or make room.
 We neglected to let go of the spoiled milk before adding the new to fill up the container.
-What if we had the awareness that this could then infuse the entire container of new milk and create a distasteful product?
+What if we had the awareness that this could then infuse the entire bottle of fresh and create a distasteful product?
 There is, in each of us, a part that battles with the ways of this earthly world.
-No matter how founded in good intentions, we will have held a negative thought or feeling about something.
-We may not want this action or reaction and yet it creeps in and digs into our soul like claws of disgust.
-It could have great power if we permit it to remain.
+No matter how rounded with good intentions, we will have held a negative thought or feeling about something.
+We may not want this action or reaction, and yet it creeps in and digs into our soul like claws of disgust.
+It could have enormous power if we permit it to remain.

 So, when facing another year, start by remembering to empty the milk jug, cleaning it and then taking a great big gulp of the new.
-Take out your virtual memo pad and write the words of affirmation to cleanse your soul daily, for every action there is a reaction, and every minute you can empty your heart and soul of things that may have left negative residue.
-If it becomes a habit, you can “Put on the armor of God so you can take your stand against the devil's schemes.”
+Take out your virtual memo pad and write the words of affirmation to cleanse your soul daily, for every action there is a reaction, and every minute you can empty your heart and soul of things that may have left a harmful residue.
+If it becomes a habit, you can “Put on the armor of God so you can take your stand against the devil’s schemes.”
 (Ephesians 6:11)